 The cooking method you choose can also affect the redness of the chicken.
 For example:

-See also How long to cook korean short ribs in air fryer
+See also How to cook frozen hamburger patties in the air fryer

 Grilling: Grilling chicken can result in a charred exterior, which may give the meat a reddish appearance.
 However, if the chicken is fully cooked and reaches the recommended internal temperature, it is safe to eat.